Hyde Park Barracks

 The Barracks is a child-friendly destination that really strives to involve even young children in both their permanent and temporary exhibitions.
 Whether your visit includes catching a children’s theatre performance in the old convicts quarters, dress ups and a kids’ convict trail or wonderful school holiday ideas, there is plenty on offer for your pre-schoolers and school age kids.

-Ellaslist opinion: Even very young children will love the idea that they are walking through a building that once housed convicts and pirates when they visit the Hyde Park Barracks.
+Even very young children will love the idea that they are walking through a building that once housed convicts and pirates when they visit the Hyde Park Barracks.
 Kids (and grown-ups) can lie in a convict’s hammock, try on leg irons and look for distant relatives.
-This is a great place to spend and hour or so on a rainy day and the excellent and very child-friendly Hyde Park Barracks café is also well worth a visit.
+This is a great place to spend and hour or so on a rainy day.
 Fun school holiday activities are held at the Museum, often with a role playing element.
 Lots of fun.

 Getting There: The Barracks are located at the north end of Hyde Park in central Sydney.
 It is less than a five-minute walk from St James train station (City Circle Line) or a ten-minute walk from Martin Place station (Eastern Suburbs Line).